How Yoga Helps Reconnect Us to What Was Taken

 Europe’s First Colonization

 By the Middle Ages, Christianity had become synonymous with Europe itself.
-Resistance lingered at the margins, prompting further repression—like the Inquisition and witch hunts.
+Resistance lingered at the margins, prompting further repression, like the Inquisition and witch hunts.

 This cultural erasure laid the foundation for global colonization.
-Techniques first used on European pagans—outlawing language, stealing children, banning ceremonies—were later used against Indigenous peoples across the world.
+Techniques first used on European pagans, outlawing language, stealing children, banning ceremonies, were later used against Indigenous peoples across the world.

 White Privilege and White Poverty

 What does this “spiritual poverty” look like?
 I see it in the emptiness of our modern rituals – or the lack of rituals altogether.
 I see it in how disconnected many of us feel from our ancestors beyond a couple of generations.
 We can tell you the brands we consume and the celebrities we follow, but not the blessings our great-grandmothers said or the songs our people sang around the fire.
 A striking passage I read described it this way: “The majority of white people have no traditions, and the ones we have are rooted in consumption and a superficial application of organized religion, both of which are steeped in histories of violence.”
-It’s harsh, but it rang true.
-Our holidays have largely been reduced to shopping events.

 Our community gatherings often revolve around sports or entertainment rather than seasonal gratitude or spiritual reflection.
 We inherited a culture that teaches us to conquer and consume, not to listen and tend.
 In that sense, many of us white folks walk around with a hidden grief.
-We have privilege in the worldly sense, yes.
+We have privilege in the worldly sense.
 But we also feel poor in meaning.
 Our souls are undernourished.

 This is a sensitive topic.
 Recognizing this loss in ourselves is not meant to elicit pity or to excuse anyone from the ongoing work of racial justice.
 Rather, I bring it up because it helps explain why so many well-meaning white folks flock awkwardly to other people’s traditions – sometimes in insensitive or appropriative ways.
 We are starved for connection.
-Starved for color, for ritual, for a feeling of communion with the divine that isn’t mediated by guilt or a fear of hell.
+Starved for colour, for ritual, for a feeling of communion with the divine that isn’t mediated by guilt or a fear of hell.
 So when we encounter yoga, or Native sweat lodges, or ayahuasca ceremonies, or any spiritually rich practice, we rush toward that warmth like cold hands to a fire.
 We may not even realize what ancient hunger is driving us.
 But the hunger is there.

 Seeking Reconnection (Body, Breath, Belonging)